ifkas/WPSM---WooCommerce-Product-Support-Manager/README.md

    - Set priority (if applicable)
 5. Submit the ticket and wait for admin response
 6. Reply to admin responses as needed
+7. Preview all your current or previous tickets

 ### For Administrators